 A. Leavenworth is a federal penitentiary and the records for 1895 to 1952 are at the National Archives Central Plains branch in Kansas City, Missouri.
 For more recent records, contact the Federal Bureau of Prisons directly.

 No, the Menninger Clinic took the patient records with them when they became part of Baylor Medical School.
 Please contact the Menninger Clinic Medical Records Department at The Menninger Clinic, 2801 Gessner Drive, Houston, TX 77280, phone 713-275-5063.
+For more information see the Menninger Clinic website.

 The corporate and research records, and the history of psychiatry collections from the Menninger Clinic are located at the Kansas Historical Society and are open to researchers.